 Using the existing split-level within the property, a new high level formal terrace area flows off the main living room area, whilst a quieter, intimate sunken courtyard is created off the rear bedroom.
 The garden sits between the two spaces and is connected via stone clad steps.

-By opening up the central part of the house and adding a side infill extension, the kitchen and living area are now connected and to the garden area beyond.
+Situated in West London, the project consists of opening up the central part of the house and adding a side infill extension, so that the kitchen and living area are now connected to the garden area beyond.

 With rooflights overhead, light is brought deep into the house creating an open, airy living area.